alisali0398/Simulated_Annealing_VS_Tabu_Search_algorithms/README.md

 Since the tour must start at the node 1 and visit each of the remaining 9 nodes exactly once, the total number of possible routes is 9! = 362880 permutations.
 As it is almost impossible to evaluate all permutations manually, a Python code was written to perform the exhaustive search.

+EE code can be found in a separate file.

 ## Special modification made and the algorithmic parameters (SA):

 * Cooling schedule: